 Every month, I post something I think that should be said out there.
-I am aiming to broaden and elevate Filipino design by means of education/influence.
-If you want to talk to be about aligning the architectural profession, industry and education, hit me up.
+I am aiming to broaden and elevate Filipino design by means of education/ thought leadership.
+If you want to talk to me about aligning the architectural profession, industry, and education, hit me up.
 Email me at firstname.lastname@example.org

 Recently, some students asked me to answer some questions for them.
 I thought I should let you know what they asked, and what I said.